See 'The Summer I Turned Pretty' Season 2 Star-Studded Soundtrack

 Based on a trilogy of novels by Jenny Han, The Summer I Turned Pretty follows a search for romance between Isabel "Belly" Conklin (Lola Tung) and brothers Conrad (Christopher Briney) and Jeremiah Fisher (Gavin Casalegno) during their family trips to the idyllic beach town Cousins Beach.

 Sean Kaufman stars as Steven, Belly's brother, and Jackie Chung plays the children's mother.
-Rachel Blanchard plays Susannah, the mother of Conrad and Jeremiah.
+Rachel Blanchard plays Susannah Fisher, the mother of Conrad and Jeremiah.

-Han recently revealed on TikTok that the second season will feature nine tracks from Swift this season.
-The show released its first three episodes on Friday, and will subsequently release weekly for the remaining five.
+Han recently revealed on TikTok that the second season will feature nine songs from Swift this season.
+Last year's installment included five tracks from Swift, including "Cruel Summer" and "The Way I Loved You (Taylor's Version)."
+The show's season 1 teaser debuted "This Love (Taylor's Version)" from Swift's still forthcoming rerecording of 1989.
+The show's season 2 trailer featured "August," and the official trailer debuted "Back to December (Taylor's Version)" shortly before Swift's release of Speak Now (Taylor's Version) on July 7.

 @jennyhan S1 we got FIVE Taylor Swift songs on the show… how many do you think we got in S2?
 Make your guesses before the show drops on 7/14! #thesummeriturnedpretty#taylorswift Into - The Eras Tour

+Prime Video released its first three episodes of The Summer I Turned Pretty season 2 on Friday, and will subsequently release weekly for the remaining five.

-Here's ET's full guide to all the songs in The Summer I Turned Pretty season 2.
+Here's ET's full guide to all The Summer I Turned Pretty season 2 songs:

 Episode One: Love Lost